-The Government of the Republic of Croatia exercises executive power in conformity with the Constitution and law, with the organisation, operation and decision making regulated by the Law on the Government of the Republic of Croatia and its rule of procedures.

-The Government of the Republic of Croatia: proposes laws and other acts to the Croatian Parliament, proposes the state budget and final account, implements laws and other decisions of the Croatian Parliament, passes regulations for the implementation of laws, conducts foreign and internal politics, directs and controls the work of state administration, works on the economic growth of the country, directs the activities and expansion of public services, conducts other affairs as specified by the Constitution and law.

-The Government is responsible to the Croatian Parliament.
+The Government of the Republic of Croatia exercises executive power in conformity with the constitution and law, with the organisation, operation and decision-making regulated by the Law on the Government of the Republic of Croatia and its rule of procedures.
+The government proposes laws and other acts to the Croatian Parliament, the state budget and final accounts, implements laws and other decisions of parliament, passes regulations for the implementation of laws, conducts foreign and internal politics, directs and controls the work of state administration, works on the economic growth of the country, directs the activities and expansion of public services, conducts other affairs as specified by the constitution and law.
+The government is responsible to the Croatian Parliament.